Makinom 2 is a game development tool for Unity, now available as a public beta version (RC 1).

 Data selections also have sorting options and can optionally be divided into sub-lists in case the data has types (e.g. scene objects can be listed by scene object types).

 Defining content in different languages has been changed.
 Previously, you’d have to define the content in all added languages.
+You can also use CSV-files to translate editor help texts (since BETA 6).

 The node editor works the same as previously, but with lots of additional features to make your life easier.